Kitware/VTK/Documentation/release/9.6/add-numpy-support-for-composite-arrays.md

 ### Developer notes:

-NumPy supports extension of its core functionality to non-`ndarray` types using two key protocols which were overriden in the `VTKCompositeDataArray` class:
+NumPy supports extension of its core functionality to non-`ndarray` types using two key protocols which were overridden in the `VTKCompositeDataArray` class:
 - `__array_ufunc__`\
 This method is called whenever a NumPy universal function (ufunc) like np.sin or np.sqrt is applied.
 Universal functions are more or less the elementwise functions.
 - `__array_function__`\